 Go on an artistic journey at the Tang Bo Art Museum and learn about Chinese painting and calligraphy.
 Appreciate ancient and modern art and try your talent in a hands-on workshop.
 This was one of my favorites things to do in Xi’an, so rich in culture, information, and great fun.

-5º – Discover the ancient China at the Shaanxi History Museum
+5º – Discover ancient China at the Shaanxi History Museum

 During our quick visit to the museum what we saw was really impressive.
-Murals from the Emperor’s tombs, painting, artefacts and history from the Silk Road.
-I forgot to mention before, Xi’an was the starting point of the Silk Road, the route that connected merchants from europe to the orient.
+Murals from the Emperor’s tombs, painting, artifacts and history from the Silk Road.
+I forgot to mention before, Xi’an was the starting point of the Silk Road, the route that connected merchants from Europe to the Orient.
 Not only a business route but a cultural and social achievement in the human history.

 6º – Have a Fancy Dinner at Zhenai Lishan Daqin Xiaoyan Restaurant

 I like food, but nothing better than eat delicious food while wearing a traditional Chinese costume.
 The restaurant is stunning, the staff was dressed in costumes that made us travel in time, to the period of Qin Dynasty.
 We had our own private dining room and Chinese costumes waiting for us.
 That’s what I call a proper fancy dinner.

 The food was prepared to perfection, old Chinese recipes served in beautifully decorated plates.
 In the menu Chinese delicacies as chicken feet, cold spicy noodles, soups, and local wine.
 After the dinner they let us walk around the restaurant, take photos and act like crazy tourists.
 The only problem is that we couldn’t keep the robes.
 After the dinner, my desire was to be dressed in Chinese clothes for the rest of trip.

 7º – Travel to the past at Yuanjia Village